 As it turned out, this would be the last news that his family heard from the War Department until after the war.
 His family learned of his death in early July 1945 when records of POW deaths at the camp were recovered at Cabanatuan.
 A Memorial Mass was held at Our Lady of Sorrows Church in Chicago on July 9, 1945.

-After the war, the remains, of Pvt.
-Nick J. Marchese, were identified and reburied at the new American Military Cemetery outside Manila.
+Pvt.
+Nick J. Marchese’s remains were identified after the war and his remains were reburied at the new American Military Cemetery outside Manila on June 13, 1949, in Section A, Row 14, Grave 66.